Identifying Ideal MC for Hardwood Floors (and Next Steps)

 “Make sure that excess moisture—from curing concrete, from less-than-dry framing lumber, or from rain or snow that may have soaked the structure before the roof was on—is removed before the wood flooring is even delivered.”2

-4. Acclimate the wood.
+2. Acclimate the Wood.

 Acclimation is the process of conditioning your wood to its environment so that its MC is near the EMC.

 Be sure to start with wood that is already close to the EMC, unless you’re in the business of drying the wood yourself.
-After all, it can take a lot of time to acclimate wood—even 6–9 months!
-(That’s why we suggest you measure the wood with a moisture meter before buying it.)
+After all, it can take a lot of time to acclimate wood—even 6-9 months!
+(That’s why we suggest you moisture test the wood with a moisture meter before buying it.)

 But if your wood is already close to the ideal MC and just needs to adjust to the installation environment, acclimation may take only a few days.
 Check with the manufacturer for instructions.